hpi-swa-teaching/RichClipboard/RichClipboard.package/RCClippingsWindow.class/README.md

-An RCClippingsWindow is a SystemWindow used to display stored clippings as well as present the user with a number of actions and options.
+An RCClippingsWindow is used to display stored clippings as well as present the user with a number of actions and options.

 Instance Variables
 	alphabeticSortInverted:		<Boolean>